ahsanu123/notebook/log/ZendeskIntegration.md

 we can acces automated reply and AI setting from `Admin Center -> Channels -> Bot and Automation` then we can choose `Conversation bot` or `Autoreply`

 ## Give Dasboard Access to other people
-to give dasboard access for another people, we can give access from `Admin center -> People -> Team Members` then on right-top-corner we hit `Add Team Member button`, zendesk will ask for email and role for new team member.
+to give dasboard access for another people, we can give access from `Admin center -> People -> Team Members` then on right-top-corner we hit `Add Team Member` button, zendesk will ask for email and role for new team member.

 ## Dasboard Usage